 McFadden (1985) remarks that using econometrics to flesh out the theory in this way "interposes an untidy veil between econometric analysis and the propositions of economic theory."
-Are the empirical successes or failures of reference-dependent models due to reference-dependence, or are they artifacts of assumptions on functional structure or form-assumptions maintained, without theoretical justification or testing, in all previous work in this area?
+Are the successes of reference-dependent models in applications due to reference-dependence per se, or are they artifacts of misspecified assumptions on functional structure and form, or on driver homogeneity-assumptions maintained in all previous work in this area?